A Variant of the Erd\H{o}s-S\'os Conjecture: The Proof of Theorem

 So, we can choose a set $S'\subseteq S$ with $|S|/2\leq |S'|\leq |S|/2 + \eps m'/2$ such that no vertex of $S-S'$ is closer to $z$ than any vertex of~$S'$, and such that for any given vertex in $T'$, either all or none of its children in~$S$ belong to $S'$.

 Since our assumption on $\eps$ ensures that the minimum degree of $H'$ is large enough to allow us to use a good iterative construction process to greedily embed the component of $T'-N(S-S')$ that contains $z$ and all of $S'$.
 (In particular, children of vertices in $S'$ are embedded, but vertices from $S-S'$ and their parents are not.)
 We immediately unembed the vertices of $S'$.
-Our plan is to embed next the remainder of $T'-S'$ , in a way that the vertices of $S'$ can be embedded afterwards.
+Note that $|T'-S'|\leq (1-2\eps )(|V(H')|-1)$, so it is possible to greedily embed the remainder of $T'-S'$.
+However, our plan is to embed the remainder of $T'-S'$, in a way that the vertices of $S'$ can be embedded afterwards.
+So we do it cautiously.

 Call a vertex $u\in V(H')$ {\it good} for a vertex $s\in S'$, if $u$ is adjacent to both of the images of the two neighbours of $s$ in $T'$.
 Let $Bad$ be the set of all vertices $u\in V(H')$ with the property that